-An introduction to the principles and procedures of research in psychology will be presented with an emphasis on the experimental method.
-Laboratory experience in conducting psychological experiments will be included.
+This course is an introduction to the principles and procedures of research in psychology will be presented with an emphasis on the experimental method.
+An APA style research paper will be required.
 Prerequisite: PSY 337.

-PSY 342-Abnormal Psychology (3)
+PSY 342-Psychopathology (3)

 This course presents descriptions and studies of the major behavior disorders including their origin, diagnosis, treatment, and prevention.